jackyt1010/An-Interactive-Neural-Network-Based-System-for-Confined-Stylization-of-Product-Design/README.md

 ## Usage
 The following screenshot shows the completed execution of the GUI of the Python application after clickling the run.bat
 ![](https://github.com/jackyt1010/An-Interactive-Neural-Network-Based-System-for-Contained-Stylization-of-Product-Design/blob/main/gui.jpg)
+The original image and style image are stored in the content folder and style folder respectively, the final stylized image is stored in the images folder as result.jpg

 ## License